consbio/fl-simple-viewer/README.md

 Data were provided by PFLCC staff on 1/4/2018.
 Each column contains a unique link, but may have variable text to use as the label.
 Columns are grouped by PFLCC Priority Resource.
-Give each column a unique key, and make sure this is synced with `static/src/config.py::COconfig`.
+Give each column a unique key, and make sure this is synced with `static/src/config.js::COconfig`.
 Columns that have species names varied across watersheds, so species names were shown as the link text; otherwise the label of the column was used for the link text.

+Updated links and additional landowner opportunities were provided by email from FWC staff on 5/19/2021.

 ## Setup